grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/00 Tutorial/200 Test for performance.md

 ## Assert for performance with thresholds

 To codify the SLOs, add [_thresholds_](/using-k6/thresholds) to test that your system performs to its goal criteria.
-Thresholds are exported in options.
+Thresholds are set in options.

 ```javascript